Applying to the Program

 The program admits up to 8 students per year, typically out of a pool of between 60-110 applicants.
 As such, the application process is competitive.
 We accept students in the fall only, and each cohort of students works closely together over the two-year program.
 Because of our program size we do not offer part time admission into the program.

-We do require the following upper-division undergraduate coursework (preferably before applying to the program): Statistics, Theories of Personality, and Abnormal Psychology.
+Coursework: We require the following upper-division undergraduate coursework (preferably before applying to the program): Statistics, Theories of Personality, and Abnormal Psychology.

 Applications are due on February 1.
 Details are in the department application materials or in the Admission FAQ.
 You can also write or call the Graduate Services Liaison, Department of Psychology, San Francisco State University, 1600 Holloway Avenue, San Francisco, CA 94132.Phone: 415-338-2713; email: email@example.com.